• Skip to primary navigation

 Location: 330 River Rd, Winnipeg.

 Head to the neighbourhood of St. Vital to visit the Riel House National Historic Site, where you can see what life was like for the Riel family in the late 1800s.
 It’s a fantastic place to learn about Métis culture, Louis Riel, and his huge impact on Manitoba, including the Red River Rebellion.
 If you’re not sure where to start with Indigenous experiences in Manitoba, we recommend starting here.
+We consider it to be one of the best museums in Winnipeg.

 Please note that the Riel House has seasonal hours; always check to see if it’s open before you visit.